lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 7. sources clean_moreduplicates.R which removes some data with same response variable

+8. sources clean_photoperiod.R which tries to eek out every last bit of photoperiod data we could get.
+This sort of code would be good for analyses beyond just BB.

-8. saves a new file called “ospree_clean_withchill_BB.csv” for BB analyses
+9. saves a new file called “ospree_clean_withchill_BB.csv” for BB analyses

 <><><><><><><><><><><><><><>